ogdenpm/intel80tools/cpmsrc/basice/GettingToBinary.md

 When analysing the differences in the generated code vs. the original, I spotted a small number of differences in the floating point code.
 On deeper inspection, I discovered that the Basic-E version has a small modification in that the displayed precision is one digit less than the floating point code used.

-I modified the source code to support an equate BASICE, which if set to 1, will generate the modified precision version.
+I modified the source code to support an equate, BASICE, which if set to 1, will generate the modified precision version.

 ### Address fixups